a2geek/ghost-in-the-stack-vm/BASIC.md

   Valid variable names begin with a letter and continue with letters or digits.
 * Code is case insensitive. `MYVAR` is the same as `myvar` is the same as `MyVar`.
   You may use `goto` or `GoTo` or `GOTO`.
+* Long term expectation is that BASIC language will fork.
+With types starting to be available, the untyped usage (and assumption of being an integer) will move towards
+  a legacy compiler.

 ## Data types